MicrosoftDocs/memdocs/memdocs/intune/user-help/unenroll-your-device-from-intune-macos.md

 3. From the app toolbar, select the **Devices** menu > **Remove**.
 4. When asked to confirm the removal, select **Remove**.
 The device is immediately removed from Intune.

-After you complete these steps, you can uninstiall Company Portal from your device.
+After you complete these steps, you can uninstall Company Portal from your device.

 ## Remove management profile
 To remove a device after you've left your workplace or school: